KidzOfficial/KidzLogCreator/README.md

 # Kidz Logger Creator

-Kidz Webhook Spammer is a tool programmed entirely in .bat that let you enter a webhook url to spam it
+Kidz Logger Creator is a tool programmed in python that let you enter a webhook url to create a ip logger that will send the ip to this webhook

 ## FAQ